Accretion Rate

 represents the cloud density relative to that of a hydrostatic Bonnor-Ebert sphere.

-This shows clearly that the mass accretion rate is proportional to for massive clouds
+This shows clearly that the mass accretion rate is proportional to

 .